GJZwiers/deno-config-init/README.md

 ## Installation

-Use the `deno install` command to install or upgrade the executable.
-If you download it without specifying a version the latest will be installed.
+Use the `deno install` command to install the executable.
+It is recommended to specify the version in the URL, but if no version is passed the latest will be installed.

+To upgrade an existing installation include `-f`.

 <details open>
 <summary>deno.land</summary>